hapax/hapax.github.io/assets/chandra.md

 central force (electrostatics/gravity).
 Orbits also have finite occupancy.
-Part of the definition of a planet is that it "clears its neighbourhood" of any interlopers, and Pluto's failure to do so led to its expulsion from the planetary canon.
+Part of the definition of a planet is that it "clears its neighbourhood" of any interlopers.
 Electrons, on the other hand, automatically clear their orbitals by the *Pauli exclusion principle*, a point we will return to below.

-But that is where the resemblance ends.
+But that's where the resemblance ends.
 The solar system is classical, and planets can have any old radius of orbit.
 The atom is quantum, and the orbitals are strictly *quantised*.